AntCPLab/OpenCoral/doc/machine-learning.rst

 PyTorch interface
 =================

-MP-SPDZ supports importing sequential models from PyTorch as shown in this code snippet in ``torch_mnist_dense.mpc``::
+MP-SPDZ supports importing sequential models from PyTorch using :py:func:`~Compiler.ml.layers_from_torch` as shown in this code snippet in ``torch_mnist_dense.mpc``::

   import torch.nn as nn